MitMaro/git-interactive-rebase-tool/readme/install.md

 ### Notes

-On MacOS, Terminal.app does not support highlighting the selected line(s).
+On macOS, Terminal.app does not support highlighting the selected line(s).
 If you want this feature you will need to use a terminal emulator like [iTerm2](https://iterm2.com/index.html).

 ## Windows